-The 8th International Conference on Ageing and Spirituality on the theme of 'Changing Cultures of Ageing and Spirituality' will be held in Canberra at Old Parliament House on 27-30 October 2019.
+The Colloquium for Ageing Perspectives and Spirituality (CAPS) as part of ACC&C is hosting the 8th International Conference on Ageing and Spirituality on the theme of 'Changing Cultures of Ageing and Spirituality' will be held in Canberra at Old Parliament House on 27-30 October 2019.

 The Bible Garden is located within the precincts of the Australian Centre of Christianity and Culture.

 It was established with a benevolent grant from The Bible Garden Trust, a perpetual trust established by the late Mr Gerald Hercules Robinson.
 The purpose of the trust was to create and maintain gardens that feature the botany that is described in the Holy Bible, and through this activity to educate Christians, particularly young Christians, in the Scriptures.

 Further information on The Bible Garden can be found here.